r0mdau/go-bind9masq/README.md

 This project aims to match domain names in Bind9 queries logs from dictionnaries of well known domain names.

-̀Script `go-bind9masq-update` is an easy way to fetch famous dictionnaries maintained by Toulouse 1 Capitole University.
+Script `go-bind9masq-update` is an easy way to fetch famous dictionnaries maintained by Toulouse 1 Capitole University.

 File `src/main.go` is the entrypoint of the program.